 This course covers Precalculus and introductory Calculus topics.
 The majority of the course focuses on the concept of functions - including the study of linear, exponential, logarithmic, power, trigonometric and polynomial functions - and how they allow us to model the world around us.
 Students will learn to choose a combination of algebraic, graphical, and numerical methods, depending on which of these tools best fits the situation.
 They will also develop the algebraic and graphing calculator skills prerequisite for success in Calculus.
 Calculus topics include limits, definition of the derivative and rules of differentiation.
 A graphing calculator is required for use in this course.
-The recommended calculator is the TI-89 which may be signed out by students.
-This course qualifies for Dutchess Community College credit.
+The recommended calculator is the TI-Nspire CX CAS which may be signed out by students.
+This course is NOT offered as a dual enrollment course.